imhlas/KNN-digit-recognizer/README.md

 Application for digit recognizion using MNIST-data and KNN.

 The application is currently under development.
-At this stage, the user interface displays the distances of the selected digit to 10 chosen digits.

 ## Clone the repository